 Across The Top Of Lake Superior

 North America is blessed with many scenic drives.
-Some, like the Cabot Trail, and Pacific Coast Highway are famous for their spectacular scenery and dramatic ocean vistas.
-Others like the drive across the top of Lake Superior are less famous but no less scenic.
-The Lake Superior route in particular, shares many of the same scenic attributes such as rugged headlands, a rocky shoreline, sandy beaches and shimmering waters.
-And, even though it may not be as well known, the landscape across the top of Lake Superior is so picturesque and compelling, it has inspired countless artists including members of the famed Group of Seven.
+Many such as the Cabot Trail, Oregon Highway 101 or Pacific Coast Highway, run along the sea coast and are famous for their spectacular scenery and dramatic ocean vistas.
+Less well known but no less scenic is Ontario Highway 17 which traverses the north shore of Lake Superior from Thunder Bay to Sault St Marie.
+This route shares many of the same scenic attributes found along more well known drives such as rugged headlands, a rocky shoreline, sandy beaches and shimmering waters.
+In fact, the landscape along the north shore of Lake Superior is so picturesque and compelling, it has inspired countless generations of artists including members of the famed Group of Seven.
+So, please join my wife and I as we explore this breath-taking landscape.

 Starting With Thunder Bay

-Our journey across the top of Lake Superior began in the city of Thunder Bay, which was situated at the western end of the lake.
-After stopping to explore some of Thunder Bay’s many attractions, my wife, Maureen and I continued east on Ontario Highway 17 – the TransCanada Highway heading towards the city of Sault Ste Marie.
+Our journey across the top of Lake Superior began in the city of Thunder Bay at the western end of the lake.
+After stopping to explore some of Thunder Bay’s many attractions, my wife, Maureen and I continued east on Ontario Highway 17 – the TransCanada Highway – heading towards the city of Sault Ste Marie.
 (For more information on our Thunder Bay experiences, check out my previous blog post, “Thunder Bay – A Tourist Gem” ).

 Travelling east put us on the lake side of the highway which had its advantages when driving an RV.
 Most of the pull-offs, rest areas and parks were also on the water side which made entry and exit with a big rig, much easier.
 As an added bonus, there were no sheer cliffs or sharp drop-offs along the pavement’s edge, something that’s all too common and sometimes terrifying on some other scenic routes.
 Passengers tended to appreciate that.

-The first 60 km of highway from Thunder Bay to the community of Pass Lake was over a divided, four lane highway.
+The first 60 km of highway from Thunder Bay to the community of Pass Lake consisted of a divided, four lane highway.
 Despite a couple of construction zones, traffic flowed smoothly and swiftly along this newly built section.

 The exit to the community of Pass lake was also the turn-off for the “Sleeping Giant” Provincial Park which occupied most of a large peninsula across the bay from Thunder Bay.
 With more than 80 km of hiking trails, unique geological features plus lots of camping and boating opportunities, the park was a popular recreation area for locals and visitors alike.

-The Pass Lake exit was also the end of the four-lane highway.
+The Pass Lake exit was also the end of the four-lane section.
 Just past the exit, the highway narrowed to two lanes as it headed inland, away from Lake Superior.
-The pavement was in good shape with few cracks or breaks but traffic was heavy.
+The pavement was in good shape with few cracks or breaks which was amazing considering the heavy traffic flow.
 This section of the TransCanada Highway was the only road link between the eastern and western parts of the country so, the flow of vehicles tended to be constant and considerable.

 Nipigon And It’s Bridge

-About 70 km past Pass Lake was the town of Nipigon.
-Nearby was a new bridge spanning the Nipigon River.
-The bridge was unique in that it looked like a ? sized replica of the Alex Fraser Suspension Bridge near Vancouver.
+About 70 km past Pass Lake was the town of Nipigon and a new bridge spanning the Nipigon River.
+The bridge was unique in that it looked like a 1/2 sized replica of the Alex Fraser Suspension Bridge near Vancouver.
 While striking to look at, it seemed totally out of place in this setting.

 Just past the bridge, the road split.
-Highway 17 continued east, along the shores of Lake Superior while Highway 11 branched off and headed north.
+Highway 17 continued east, along the north shore of Lake Superior while Highway 11 branched off and headed north.
 After looping around through mining and forestry towns with names like Geraldton, Long Lac and Kirkland Lake, it eventually rejoined Highway 17 at North Bay, over a thousand kilometers further east.
-Some claimed that Highway 11 was the better, quicker route for reaching Ottawa and Eastern Canada.
-That may be true but for us, it wasn’t an option.
-We were sticking with Highway 17 – the “Superior” route.
+Some claimed that Highway 11 was the better, quicker route for reaching Ottawa and Eastern Canada but far less scenic.
+Needless to say, we stayed on Highway 17 – the “Superior” route.

 Past Nipigon, the highway rejoined the Lake Superior shoreline and we were treated to some breathtaking scenery.
 The sparkling waters of Lake Superior, the rugged forest covered hills and headlands, the rocky shoreline, the bays, inlets and offshore islands combined to create stunning and scenic vistas.
 Thankfully, there were a number of large, wide pull-offs which easily accommodated big rigs.
 That allowed us to stop, take pictures and marvel at the picturesque beauty of the area.

-Terrace Bay was also one of the first places I encountered a phenomenon I called, “the curse of the small service station”.
+Terrace Bay was also one of the first places I encountered a phenomenon which I called, “the curse of the small service station”.
 For some reason, many (most?) gas stations in Eastern Canada occupied a much smaller space then their western counterparts.
 Entering and exiting these tiny establishments caused huge headaches when driving a large RV as we discovered in Terrace Bay.
 The layout of the pumps, office, entrance and exit made it virtually impossible to make the swing when leaving the gas pumps and not hit something.
-Some backing, turning and manoeuvering was needed to make an unscathed exit – not the easiest thing to do given the tight space and constant flow of vehicles.
+Some backing, turning and manoeuvering was needed to make an unscathed exit – not the easiest thing to do in a tight spot with constant traffic flow.
 After a “near disaster” experience, both my wife and I quickly developed a keen eye for evaluating our chances of “fueling success” when approaching one of these sub-sized stations.

 From Terrace Bay, the highway continued east along the Lake Superior shoreline.
 Although some of the view was blocked by trees, there were enough open spots to appreciate the beauty of the coastline and landscape.